briencj/drat/README.md

 Windows binary: [asremlPlus_2.0-13.zip](http://briencj.github.io/drat/bin/windows/contrib/3.4/asremlPlus_2.0-13.zip);  Package source: [asremlPlus_2.0-13.tar.gz](http://briencj.github.io/drat/src/contrib/asremlPlus_2.0-13.tar.gz).

 ### `dae` {#dae}
-*(last updated 17th October 2018)*
+*(last updated 1st February 2019)*

 The `dae` package of R functions has been developed to facilitate the use of R for the design and analysis of variance of experiments; these days the emphasis is on design.
 It is described in dae-manual.pdf, which is also found in the `dae\doc` directory where the package is installed.
-Also found in this directory is a vignette describing the how to use designRandomize to produce randomized layouts for experiments and designAnatomy to assessing the properties of designs.
+Also found in the `dae\vignettes` directory is a vignette describing how to use designRandomize to produce randomized layouts for experiments and `designAnatomy` to assessing the properties of designs.
 It covers both standard and multiphase experimental designs.
 The data sets that go with the vignette are available in dae.

-Windows binary: [dae_3.0-23.zip](http://briencj.github.io/drat/bin/windows/contrib/3.5/dae_3.0-23.zip);  Package source: [dae_3.0-23.tar.gz](http://briencj.github.io/drat/src/contrib/dae_3.0-23.tar.gz).
+Windows binary: [dae_3.0-24.zip](http://briencj.github.io/drat/bin/windows/contrib/3.5/dae_3.0-24.zip);  Package source: [dae_3.0-24.tar.gz](http://briencj.github.io/drat/src/contrib/dae_3.0-24.tar.gz).

 The package is also available from CRAN: <https://cran.r-project.org/package=dae>.
 However, the CRAN version, currently 3.0-23, is not updated as frequently as the version here.